Hendy/umbraco-look/README.md

 ### Search Results

-The search can be performed by calling the Run method on the LookQuery object:
+The search can be performed by calling the Search method on the LookQuery object:

 ```csharp
 var lookResult = lookQuery.Search();